anshumanbh/spicesandmix/_posts/2018-03-21-instant-pot-lamb-and-potato-curry.md

 With this recipe, I tried to recreate the taste from my Mom’s Indian kitchen to my kitchen in States.
 And Instant Pot made sure I get the perfect meat tenderness and in less half the time required on a stove top.
 Most importantly, do not forget that this curry tastes way more delicious the next day!!

 Note:
-1. I added lamb chops with bone for additional flavour.
+1. I added lamb chops with bone for additional flavor.
 The cooked meat is fall-off-the-bone tender, so the bones can be discarded later.
 2. DO NOT cut meat and potatoes into small pieces.
 High-pressure cooking will make it into a mush.
-3. I only added Kashmiri chilli powder for colour.
-If using green chillies, you may not need additional heat so be mindful.
+3. I only added Kashmiri chilli powder for color.
+If using green chilies, you may not need additional heat so be mindful.
-4. Instead of adding water, any meat stock will add more flavour.
+4. Instead of adding water, any meat stock will add more flavor.
 5. Do not add yogurt directly else it will crumble in the curry.